10.1 Regulations for Examiners

-(3) That the decisions under resolution (1) should not apply to reports on individual pieces of laboratory practical work, provided that the piece of work concerned contributes 5 per cent or less of the credit for that year of the course.
+(3) That the decisions under resolution (1) should not apply to reports on individual pieces of laboratory practical work or to artefacts completed by students of Art and Crafts on the BA (with Qualified Teacher Status) degree course, provided that the piece of work concerned contributes 5 per cent or less of the credit for that year of the course.
 Examiners may, however, require those items to be re-submitted by the student as in (1) above.

 (1) No candidate is permitted to leave the examination room until half an hour after the start of the examination, and normally no candidate is permitted to enter the examination room more than half an hour after the start of the examination.
 However, if a candidate arrives after the first half hour has passed, the invigilator may use his/her discretion in extending the time limit provided no candidate has already left the room.
 If a candidate is excluded from the examination room under this Regulation he/she should in his/her own interest report to the staff at the Student Enquiry Desk of the Academic Office.

 (2) Any irregularities of conduct within the examination room will be reported and the invigilator may order a candidate to leave the examination room.

 (3) Except when prevented by medical reasons or other sufficient cause, a candidate who fails to present himself/herself for examination will be deemed to have failed in that part of the examination.
 Misreading of the examination timetable will not be regarded as ‘sufficient cause’.
 If, for any reason, a candidate is unable to attend an examination, he/she should report the circumstances to the Academic Registrar at the earliest possible moment.
 The Chair of the Board of Examiners shall also be notified by the Academic Registrar of any such absences.